cilium/cilium/Documentation/kubernetes/policy.rst

   as beta.

-- The extended `CiliumNetworkPolicy` format which is available as a `ThirdPartyResource` and `CustomResourceDefinition` which supports to specify policies at Layers 3-7 for both ingress and egress.
+- The extended `CiliumNetworkPolicy` format which is available as a `CustomResourceDefinition` which supports specification of policies at Layers 3-7 for both ingress and egress.

 It is recommended to only use one of the above policy types at a time to minimize unintended effects arising from the interaction between the